Event-horizon-scale Imaging of M87* under Different Assumptions via Deep Generative Image Priors: Method

-We solve Eq.~\ref{eq:objective} with stochastic gradient descent, iteratively Monte-Carlo approximating the KL upper bound (Eq.~\ref{eq:kl_objective}) with a batch of samples from $q_\phi$ and computing the gradient with respect to $\phi$.
-We find that annealing the weight of the data-fit terms gradually from $0$ to $1$ helps prevent bad local minima (see \ref{app:data_annealing} for a discussion on data annealing).
+We approximately solve Equation \eqref{eq:objective} with stochastic gradient descent, iteratively Monte-Carlo approximating the KL upper bound with a batch of samples from $q_\phi$ and computing the gradient with respect to $\phi$.

+We find that annealing the weight of the data-fit terms gradually from $0$ to $1$ helps prevent bad local minima (see Appendix \ref{app:data_annealing} for a discussion on data annealing).
+Furthermore, we find that optimization can be sensitive to the chosen target flux $\bar{V}$ and data annealing schedule.
+One way to mitigate this is to make sure the diffusion model has a median total flux that is close to the median total flux of the training images.
+The data annealing may need to be tuned to achieve a local minimum at which the posterior images exhibit characteristic features of the prior (e.g., posterior images should be centered if all the training images for the prior are centered).
 Once $\phi$ is optimized, samples $\mathbf{x}\sim q_\phi$ can be efficiently obtained as samples from an approximate posterior.
 The RealNVP occasionally outputs slightly negative pixel values, so we clip samples at inference time to a minimum value of $0$ to impose a positivity constraint.
 Please refer to Appendix~\ref{app:implementation} for implementation details.
-Fig.~\ref{fig:method} illustrates the essential components of our imaging method: the RealNVP variational posterior and the score-based prior.
+Figure \ref{fig:method} illustrates the essential components of our imaging method: the RealNVP variational posterior and the score-based prior.

-\subsection{Score-based priors used in this work}
+\subsection{Score-based Priors Used in This Work}